-- Supervision of the Company's management activities and efficiency - Regular evaluation of the Company's business results, trends in the fulfilment of its business and financial plans and decisions that should lead to strengthen dynamics of sales - Multi Year Plan for the years 2019 2023 - Co-operation with other Company Noteies (Board of Directors, key functions Actuarial Function Holder, Compliance Officer, Risk Management Function Holder, director of Audit department) - Monitoring of the changes in organizational structure of the Company, personal changes at managerial positions - Information of the Audit Committee meetings, which supervises the efficiency of the Company's internal control system, accounting and the audit of the Company's financial statements - Implementation of Motor Strategy and Tied agent network strategy - Project Portfolio 2019 and Business architecture au som
+- Supervision of the Company's management activities and efficiency - Regular evaluation of the Company's business results, trends in the fulfilment of its business and financial plans and decisions that should lead to strengthen dynamics of sales - Multi Year Plan for the years 2021 2023 - Co-operation with other Company bodies (Board of Directors, key functions Actuarial Function Holder, Compliance Officer, Risk Management Function Holder, director of Audit department) - Monitoring of the changes in organizational structure of the Company, personal changes at managerial positions, Employee Survey - Information of the Audit Committee meetings, which supervises the efficiency of the Company's internal control system, accounting and the audit of the Company's financial statements - Implementation of Motor Strategy and Tied agent network strategy - Project Portfolio 2020

-The Supervisory Board familiarised itself with the Company's financial results for 2019 and with the external auditor's opinion.
+The Supervisory Board familiarised itself with the Company's financial results for 2020 and with the external auditor's opinion.

-The Supervisory Board recommends the General Meeting to approve the Company's economic results and financial statements for the year 2019 and to accept the Board of Directors' proposal for the profit allocation.
+The Supervisory Board recommends the General Meeting to approve the Company's economic results and financial statements for the year 2020 and to accept the Board of Directors' proposal for the profit allocation.